matt-goldeck/iceman/README.md

 [you guys really are cowboys](https://youtu.be/z_BEJmY911s)

-Iceman is the backend for the Afterburner job tracking platform.
-Built with FastAPI, SQLModel, and Supabase, Iceman does the heavy lifting when it comes to parsing, user data management, and AI-powered tasks.
+Iceman is the backend for Afterburner.
+Built with FastAPI, SQLModel, and Supabase, Iceman does the heavy lifting when it comes to parsing PDFs, managing user data, and AI-powered tasks.

 [Read about it here.](https://www.batstolabs.com/projects/afterburner)